 Do you have to be Catholic in order to attend BFC?

 No. While the majority of our students are Catholic, it is not a requirement.
-In fact, 16% of our student body are from different faith denominations.
+In fact, 16% of our student body is from different faith denominations.

 How do I enroll my child at BFC?